Rollphes/genshin-manager/README.md

 ```

 > [!NOTE]
-> Once the installation script runs, the cache image is automatically inherited from the previous version.
+> Once the installation script runs, the cached image is automatically inherited from the previous version.
-> If you want to remove it, uninstall it once or delete node_module/genshin-manager/cache/Image/*.
+> If you want to remove it, uninstall it once or delete node_module/genshin-manager/cache/Images/*.

 ## About Genshin Cache Data